dibil08/ioi_sem/README.md

 To start the game, run the GAME_OF_LIFE.py file.
-Note that there need to be several libraries installed.
+Note that there need to be several libraries installed, like openCV, numpy and dlib.

 In game press ESC to exit while in the OpenCV2 window.